RickWeber/100-days-of-code/r1-log.md

 I've been bashing my head against this to no avail.
 It keeps having a problem with initiating agents.
 Maybe I'll root around with the REPL open and rebuild this afternoon.

+### R1D27 - 2020-09-11

+Opened it up, got distracted, felt overwhelmed, and walked away.
+But since I'm here now, let me set myself up for success next time...

+I think I've got to strip it down to the bare essentials.
+Start with a blank file and build in the minimal mechanics of this model.

+### R1D28 - 2020-09-12

+Okay, at least for now I've copied all my code into working_file.py.
+That should reduce my confusion with imports.
+I've done a bit of fiddling, but mostly I'm just setting it up for now.
+Time to go get some breakfast first.